 3.x.
 "Rechargeable electrical energy storage system" (REESS) means a propulsion energy storage system that stores electrical energy and which is rechargeable.
 A battery whose primary use is to supply power for starting the engine and/or lighting and/or other vehicle auxiliaries systems is not considered as a REESS for the purposes of this GTR.
 The REESS may include the necessary ancillary systems for physical support, thermal management, electronic controls and casing.

 3.x.
-"State of certified energy" (SOCE) means the measured or estimated UBE performance at a specific point in its lifetime, expressed as a percentage of the certified usable battery energy.
+"State of certified energy" (SOCE) means the measured or on-board UBE performance at a specific point in its lifetime, expressed as a percentage of the certified usable battery energy.

 3.x.
-"State of certified range" (SOCR) means the measured or estimated electric range at a specific point in its lifetime, expressed as a percentage of the certified range.
+"State of certified range" (SOCR) means the measured or on-board electric range at a specific point in its lifetime, expressed as a percentage of the certified range.

 3.x.
 "Minimum Performance Requirement" (MPR) means the minimum durability performance, in terms of SOCE or SOCR at a specific point in the life of the vehicle, that constitutes compliance with the durability provisions of this GTR.